 In partnership with recycling companies and non-governmental organizations, we embarked on a recycling initiative with ‘’African Clean Up Initiative’’.
 We ensure that members of staff and vendors are sensitized on the importance of recycling and the impact of improper disposal of waste.
 We embarked on a waste recycling process for proper disposal and management of recyclables (paper, plastic, glass and can).

-The proceeds of the processed recyclables are used for social causes such as school fees payment for children in disadvantaged communities using RecyclesPay.
-This contributes to the economic growth of the recycling industry whilst also encouraging a responsible waste disposal system.
-Overall, we collected over 1000kg of plastics across 12 branches in Lagos State.
+The proceeds of the processed recyclables are used for social causes such as payment of school fees for children and provision of health insurance for people in under served communities.
+This contributes to the economic growth of the recycling industry while also encouraging a responsible waste disposal system.
+Overall, we have collected over 7,000kg of plastics across 46 branches.

 Water scarcity has been identified as one of the global risks that require urgent solutions across the world.
 The Bank has implemented an innovative water management system across our branches to reduce water consumption, using the dual toilet ﬂushing system.
 In addition, we have an effluent water management system where wastewater is recycled for other uses.
 We also continually advocate the importance of water conservation to our employees and customers.
 With this, we are using less water and making it available for other uses.